DavorMar/rustautogui/README.md

 ## Major changes:
-For more detail, check CHANGELOG.md
+For more details, check CHANGELOG.md

 - 1.0.0 - introduces segmented match mode
 - 2.0.0 - removed most of panics and crashes